RyroNZ/UE4MasterServer/README.md

 # Online Subsystem Python
 Created by RyroNZ

-Online Subsystem Python is a self-hosted online subsystem for Creating, Finding and Joining Sessions using the standard session nodes.
+Online Subsystem Python is a self-hosted online subsystem for Creating, Finding and Joining Sessions over the internet using the standard session nodes.
 It is based off the Null subsystem.

 ![](https://puu.sh/El2ZS/e3abeb7e11.png)